vihag/qubole-gcp-terraform-deployment/README.md

         iii.
 A NAT Gateway to secure outbound communications in the private subnet iv.
 Associated firewall rules to secure inter-component communications

-    Additionally, the project also contains templates to spin up a Hive Metastore if the customer or organization does not already have one.
+    Additionally, the project also contains a module to spin up a Hive Metastore if the customer or organization does not already have one.
-    The templates will do the following
+    The module will do the following
     1. Create a Cloud SQL Instance (MySQL Gen 2) with a database configured as the Hive Metastore
     2. Create a GCE VM and run Cloud SQL Proxy on it, creating a proxy connection to the Cloud SQL instance
+    3. Establish Private IP connectivity between the Cloud SQL Proxy and the Cloud SQL Instance hosting the Hive Metastore
+    4. Peer the Cloud SQL VPC with the Qubole dedicated VPC for secure access
     3. Additionally, the templates will whitelist the private subnet and bastion host to be able to access the Cloud SQL Proxy
 </p>